Social Security Disability Benefits for Cushing Syndrome

 • slow healing cuts and difficulty fighting infections

-• mental impairments, including anxiety, depression, and irritability
+• emotional impairments, including anxiety, depression, and irritability, and

 • bone loss, which can lead to frequent bone fractures